VK-217/GettingAndCleaningDataCourseProject/CodeBook.md

 Column|         Variable Name             |                Definition
 ------|-----------------------------------|-------------------------------------------------------
-  3   |         "BA-AVG-X"                          Mean of the body Acceleration on the x-axis 4   |         "BA-AVG-Y"	                        Mean of the body Acceleration on the y-axis 5   |         "BA-AVG-Z"	                        Mean of the body Acceleration on the z-axis 6   |         "BA-SD-X"	                          Standard Deviation of the body Acceleration on the x-axis 7   |         "BA-SD-Y"	                          Standard Deviation of the body Acceleration on the y-axis 8   |         "BA-SD-Z"	                          Standard Deviation of the body Acceleration on the z-axis 9   |         "GA-AVG-X"	                        Mean of Gravitational Acceleration on x-axis 10  |         "GA-AVG-Y"	                        Mean of Gravitational Acceleration on yaxis 11  |         "GA-AVG-Z"	                        Mean of Gravitational Acceleration on z-axis 12  |         "GA-SD-X"	                          Standard Deviation of Gravitational Acceleration on x-axis 13  |         "GA-SD-Y"	                          Standard Deviation of Gravitational Acceleration on y-axis 14  |         "GA-SD-Z"	                          Standard Deviation of Gravitational Acceleration on z-axis 15  |         "BAJ-AVG-X"	                        Mean of Body Acceleration & Jerk on x-axis 16  |         "BAJ-AVG-Y"	                        Mean of Body Acceleration & Jerk on y-axis 17  |         "BAJ-AVG-Z"	                        Mean of Body Acceleration & Jerk on z-axis 18  |         "BAJ-SD-X"	                        Standard Deviation of Body Acceleration & Jerk on x-axis 19  |         "BAJ-SD-Y"                          Standard Deviation of Body Acceleration & Jerk on y-axis 20  |         "BAJ-SD-Z"                          Standard Deviation of Body Acceleration & Jerk on z-axis 21  |         "Bg-AVG-X"
-  22  |         "Bg-AVG-Y"
-  23  |         "Bg-AVG-Z"
-  24  |         "Bg-SD-X"
-  25  |         "Bg-SD-Y"
-  26  |         "Bg-SD-Z"
-  27  |         "BgJ-AVG-X"
-  28  |         "BgJ-AVG-Y"
-  29  |         "BgJ-AVG-Z"
-  30  |         "BgJ-SD-X"
-  31  |         "BgJ-SD-Y"
-  32  |         "BgJ-SD-Z"
-  33  |         "BAM-AVG"
-  34  |         "BAM-SD"
-  35  |         "GAM-AVG"
-  36  |         "GAM-SD"
-  37  |         "BAJM-AVG"
-  38  |         "BAJM-SD"
-  39  |         "BgM-AVG"
-  40  |         "BgM-SD"
-  41  |         "BgJM-AVG"
-  42  |         "BgJM-SD"
-  43  |         "BA-AVGFreq-X"
-  44  |         "BA-AVGFreq-Y"
-  45  |         "BA-AVGFreq-Z"
-  46  |         "BAJ-AVGFreq-X"
-  47  |         "BAJ-AVGFreq-Y"
-  48  |         "BAJ-AVGFreq-Z"
-  49  |         "Bg-AVGFreq-X"
-  50  |         "Bg-AVGFreq-Y"
-  51  |         "Bg-AVGFreq-Z"
-  52  |         "BAM-AVGFreq"
-  53  |         "BBAJM-AVG"
-  54  |         "BBAJM-SD"
-  55  |         "BBAJM-AVGFreq"
-  56  |         "BBgM-AVG"
-  57  |         "BBgM-SD"
-  58  |         "BBgM-AVGFreq"
-  59  |         "BBgJM-AVG"
-  60  |         "BBgJM-SD"
-  61  |         "BBgJM-AVGFreq"
+  3   |         "BA-AVG-X"                |          Mean of the body Acceleration on the x-axis 4   |         "BA-AVG-Y"	              |          Mean of the body Acceleration on the y-axis 5   |         "BA-AVG-Z"	              |          Mean of the body Acceleration on the z-axis 6   |         "BA-SD-X"	                |          Standard Deviation of the body Acceleration on the x-axis 7   |         "BA-SD-Y"	                |          Standard Deviation of the body Acceleration on the y-axis 8   |         "BA-SD-Z"	                |          Standard Deviation of the body Acceleration on the z-axis 9   |         "GA-AVG-X"	              |          Mean of Gravitational Acceleration on x-axis 10  |         "GA-AVG-Y"	              |          Mean of Gravitational Acceleration on yaxis 11  |         "GA-AVG-Z"	              |          Mean of Gravitational Acceleration on z-axis 12  |         "GA-SD-X"	                |          Standard Deviation of Gravitational Acceleration on x-axis 13  |         "GA-SD-Y"	                |          Standard Deviation of Gravitational Acceleration on y-axis 14  |         "GA-SD-Z"	                |          Standard Deviation of Gravitational Acceleration on z-axis 15  |         "BAJ-AVG-X"	              |          Mean of Body Acceleration & Jerk on x-axis 16  |         "BAJ-AVG-Y"	              |          Mean of Body Acceleration & Jerk on y-axis 17  |         "BAJ-AVG-Z"	              |          Mean of Body Acceleration & Jerk on z-axis 18  |         "BAJ-SD-X"	              |          Standard Deviation of Body Acceleration & Jerk on x-axis 19  |         "BAJ-SD-Y"                |          Standard Deviation of Body Acceleration & Jerk on y-axis 20  |         "BAJ-SD-Z"                |          Standard Deviation of Body Acceleration & Jerk on z-axis 21  |         "Bg-AVG-X"	              |          Mean of Body Gyro on x-axis 22  |         "Bg-AVG-Y"	              |          Mean of Body Gyro on y-axis 23  |         "Bg-AVG-Z"	              |          Mean of Body Gyro on z-axis 24  |         "Bg-SD-X"	                |          Standard Deviation of Body Gyro on x-axis 25  |         "Bg-SD-Y"                 |          Standard Deviation of Body Gyro on y-axis 26  |         "Bg-SD-Z"	                |          Standard Deviation of Body Gyro on z-axis 27  |         "BgJ-AVG-X"               |          Mean of Body Gyro jerk on x-axis 28  |         "BgJ-AVG-Y"	              |          Mean of Body Gyro jerk on y-axis 29  |         "BgJ-AVG-Z"               |          Mean of Body Gyro jerk on z-axis 30  |         "BgJ-SD-X"	              |          Standard Deviation of Body Gyro jerk on x-axis 31  |         "BgJ-SD-Y"                |          Standard Deviation of Body Gyro jerk on y-axis 32  |         "BgJ-SD-Z"                |          Standard Deviation of Body Gyro jerk on z-axis 33  |         "BAM-AVG"                 |          Mean of Body Acceleration Magnitude 34  |         "BAM-SD"                  |          Standard Deviation of Body Acceleration Magnitude 35  |         "GAM-AVG"                 |          Mean of Gravity Acceleration Magnitude 36  |         "GAM-SD"	                |          Standard Deviation of Body Acceleration Magnitude 37  |         "BAJM-AVG"	              |          Mean of Body Acceleration Jerk Magnitude 38  |         "BAJM-SD"                 |          Standard Deviation of Body Acceleration Jerk Magnitude 39  |         "BgM-AVG"	                |          Mean of Body Gyro Magnitude 40  |         "BgM-SD"	                |          Standard Deviation of Body Gyro Magnitude 41  |         "BgJM-AVG"	              |          Mean of Body Gyro Jerk Magnitude 42  |         "BgJM-SD"                 |          Standard Deviation of Body Gyro Jerk Magnitude 43  |         "BA-AVGFreq-X"            |          Mean Frequency of Body Acceleration on x-axis 44  |         "BA-AVGFreq-Y"            |          Mean Frequency of Body Acceleration on y-axis 45  |         "BA-AVGFreq-Z"            |          Mean Frequency of Body Acceleration on x-axis 46  |         "BAJ-AVGFreq-X"           |          Mean Frequency of Body Acceleration Jerk on x-axis 47  |         "BAJ-AVGFreq-Y"           |          Mean Frequency of Body Acceleration Jerk on y-axis 48  |         "BAJ-AVGFreq-Z"           |          Mean Frequency of Body Acceleration Jerk on z-axis 49  |         "Bg-AVGFreq-X"            |          Mean Frequency of Body Gyro on x-axis 50  |         "Bg-AVGFreq-Y"            |          Mean Frequency of Body Gyro on y-axis 51  |         "Bg-AVGFreq-Z"            |          Mean Frequency of Body Gyro on z-axis 52  |         "BAM-AVGFreq"             |          Mean Frequency of Body Acceleration Magnitude 53  |         "BBAJM-AVG"	              |          Mean of Body Body Acceleration Jerk Magnitude 54  |         "BBAJM-SD"                |          Standard Deviation of Body Body Acceleration Jerk Magnitude 55  |         "BBAJM-AVGFreq"           |          Mean Frequency of Body Body Acceleration Jerk Magnitude 56  |         "BBgM-AVG"                |          Mean of Body Body Gyro Magnitude 57  |         "BBgM-SD"	                |          Standard Deviation of Body Body Gyro Magnitude 58  |         "BBgM-AVGFreq"            |          Mean Frequency of Body Body Gyro Magnitude 59  |         "BBgJM-AVG"               |          Mean of Body Body Gyro Jerk Magnitude 60  |         "BBgJM-SD"                |          Standard Deviation of Body Body gyro Jerk Magnitude 61  |         "BBgJM-AVGFreq"           |          Mean Frequency of Body Body gyro Jerk Magnitude